-This becomes very useful and most probably used as security policy in certain companies to prevent AD password resets over the Internet (although all communication is encrypted by SSL-certificates, yes, safety precautions need to be taken into consideration.
+This becomes very useful and is most probably used as a security policy in certain companies to prevent AD password resets over the Internet (although all communication is encrypted by SSL certificates.
+Yes, safety precautions need to be taken into consideration.

 Whenever you wish to deny password change within OWA, but not for all users in Exchange 2013/2016/2019, follow these steps below.

 Create a new custom OWA security policy Link the new custom OWA security policy to a mailbox / multiple mailboxes

 To achieve this, log in to the Exchange Admin Center

 Navigate to Permissions / Outlook Web App Policies.